 Part of your review of 2021 and projections for 2022 should include such things as a review of the company contract you use with customers, your subcontractor manual, Change Work Order form, Right of Rescission form, and any other forms or checklists you regularly use during the course of your business day.

 Right now is a very good time to send a card or letter to your old customers (even leads you didn’t sell this year) wishing them Merry Christmas or Happy Holidays, and thanking them for their business or their interest in your company.
 You might also tell them that if they have anyone they know that needs some help on a project, you will be glad to give them a call.
 Include an extra business card or two for them to hand out for you.

 Review your employee handbook for any additions or changes needed for 2022.
 If you have employees, you must have an employee manual.
 If you don’t, you’re leaving your company and yourself wide open to lawsuits and state interference in your company.

 Review the work your attorney, your CPA and your banker have done for you this year.
 If their performance has not been good, it is time to find someone new.
 You want to be doing business with problem solvers, not problem finders.

-Speaking of CPA's, it's not too early to start assembling tax info for 2018.
-Make it a goal to get it together and to your CPA by January 15, 2019.
+Speaking of CPA’s, it’s not too early to start assembling 2021 tax info.
+Set the goal of getting the information together and to your CPA by the end of January.
 Make sure they understand that you want your taxes filed by Feb.
-15. Don’t let them put you off to April or even later.
+15. Don’t let them put you off to the last minute.